zysk/assessment-1/README.md

-# assessment-1
+# Assessment-1

-This repository encompasses some basic concepts of HTML, CSS and the Bootstrap Framework through the use of an “Online Resume”.
+This repository is for providing information about basics of internet and Http

 ## Prerequisites